 Eliot has been active in the DC/Baltimore and East Coast jazz scenes since high school.
 As a young man, while studying at Howard, he "cut his teeth" playing jazz gigs almost every night.
 Eliot has performed with local and touring artists at all of DC’s major venues, including the Kennedy Center, Blues Alley, the Hamilton, Union Stage, the Lincoln Theater, and the Howard Theater.
 He has had the honor of performing with internationally renowned straight-ahead jazz artists such as Cyrus Chestnut, Warren Wolf, Benito Gonzalez, Chuck Redd, Sarah McKenzie, and Sharon Clark.
 He can be seen performing around the DC area often with the Bohemian Caverns Jazz Orchestra, the Donvonte McCoy Quintet, Todd Marcus, and many more.
-Eliot has also made a name for himself as a bandleader and composer, presenting duo, trio, and quartet performances at many venues and events around the DC area, including the DC Jazz Festival.
+Eliot has also made a name for himself as a bandleader and composer, presenting groups at many venues and events around the DC area, including the DC Jazz Festival.

 While studying at Howard, Eliot became the bassist at the Andrew Rankin Memorial Chapel service every Sunday, without having any previous experience playing Gospel music.
 At Chapel from 2011-2015, he honed his electric bass skills and his ears with the Chapel’s Community Choir, the Howard Gospel Choir, and the Howard Community Choir.
-Since then, Eliot has played at many churches with many choirs around the DC area and has had the great honor of performing extensively with Reverend Nolan Williams & Voices of Inspiration.
+Since then, Eliot has played at many churches with many choirs around the DC area and has had the great honor of performing with Reverend Nolan Williams & Voices of Inspiration.
 He has been holding down the bass chair in the Music Ministry of Mount Moriah Baptist Church in Northeast Washington, DC since 2015, where he currently plays every Sunday.